-Sprint closes deal with U.S. Cellular, will acquire spectrum and customers located in MidwestAlex Wagner - Deputy Managing Editor, News Desk
+Sprint closes deal with U.S. Cellular, will acquire spectrum and customers located in MidwestAlex Wagner - Editorial Director of News and Content

 Sprint and U.S. Cellular announced late last year that they'd entered into an agreement that would see Sprint dropping $480 million on U.S. Cellular-owned spectrum and customers in the Midwest, and today that deal reached completion.
 Sprint just announced that the transaction has closed, giving it 20MHz of PCS spectrum in "various Midwest markets" like Chicago, South Bend, Ind., and Champaign, Ill.
 Additionally, Sprint will be gaining 10MHz of PCS spectrum in St. Louis.
 Sprint says that the deal will increase its network capacity and improve the experience of its customers in these markets.

 Along with all of its shiny new spectrum, Sprint is getting around 420,000 U.S. Cellular customers as part of the transaction.
 Both Sprint and U.S. Cellular have already notified these subscribers of the deal, and Sprint says that it'll send them more details of the exact timing of the transition and of the switch itself, which will take place over several months.
 The affected customers will have access to special offers from Sprint, Boost Mobile and Virgin Mobile that will allow them to get a new device at a "significantly reduced" cost.
 Customers can visit sprint.com/uscellular for more information.